DerAndereJohannes/ghostfolio-cli/README.md

 ## Examples

-Login to your desired Ghostfolio instance
+Login to your desired Ghostfolio instance (use "demo" as argument to get the demo account)

 ```shell
 $ gfo login <secret token>